How to clean your composite deck: step-by-step guide

 Keep It Simple, Keep It Clean

 When it comes to keeping a composite deck clean, you don’t have to make it a big job.
-Whether you’re rocking Trex decking or Millboard, it should just take a regular sweep and an occasional wash-down to keep things looking good.
+Whether you’re rocking Trex decking or Millboard, it should just take a regular sweep and an occasional wash-down to keep things looking lovely.

 The key is consistency.
 A little and often is better than leaving it for months at a stretch and then facing a mammoth cleaning project.
 Your deck is a lifestyle investment, and taking care of it can ensure you enjoy it for many years without any drama.